sudhanshu-ssd/Smart_Companion/README.md

-# The Smart Companion: Neuro-Inclusive Executive Function Support 🧠✨

-**The Smart Companion** is an advanced AI assistant built to bridge the "Executive Function Gap" for individuals with ADHD, Autism, and Dyslexia.
-Unlike generic assistants, it uses a custom state-machine architecture to deconstruct overwhelming goals into "Micro-Wins."
+The Smart Companion: Neuro-Inclusive Executive Function Support 🧠✨ The Smart Companion is an adaptive AI companion built to bridge the "Executive Function Gap" for individuals with ADHD, Autism, and Dyslexia.
+Unlike generic assistants that add to the noise, this system uses a State-Machine Architecture to filter chaos into "Micro-Wins."

-## 🚀 Key Innovation: The Smart Engine
+🚀 Key Innovations: The "Smart Companion" Engine
-The project features a custom-built execution pipeline:
+The backend features a custom execution pipeline designed for neurodivergent stability:
-* **Main Turn Function:** Orchestrates the flow between user input and system response.
-* **Event Handler:** Manages asynchronous interactions and state updates.
-* **Custom Scheduler:** Prioritizes tasks based on the user's "Energy Level" and their preferences/routines from their Neuro-Profile.
-* **Executor & Render:** Processes task logic and renders a minimalist, single-task UI to prevent decision fatigue.

----
+Bio-Rhythm Aware Planning: Automatically identifies the user's "Peak Focus Hours" and schedules high-difficulty tasks to match their energy cycles.

+Micro-Step Decomposition: A specialized recursive prompt logic that ensures no task ever exceeds a 5-minute duration, preventing "task paralysis."

+IST Time-Synchronicity: Optimized for local time zones (IST/UTC offset) to ensure routines and notifications hit at the exact right moment, regardless of server location.

+Dopamine Reactor (Gamification): Integrated XP and Streak system with SQLite persistence to provide immediate rewards for task completion.

+Stateful Memory: A session-based architecture that allows users to "Pause" and "Resume" tasks without losing context during interruptions.

-## 🛠️ Tech Stack
+🛠️ Tech Stack
-- **Backend:** FastAPI (Python), SQLite
-- **AI Engines:** Groq (llama-3.1-8b-instant ) & Google AI Studio (Gemini 2.5 Flash)
+Core: FastAPI (Python)

+AI Orchestration: Groq (Llama 3.1 8B Instant) for high-speed logic & Gemini 1.5 Flash for visual context analysis.

+Database: SQLite with Fernet (AES-128) Encryption-at-Rest for sensitive user data.

-- **Frontend:** React + Vite, Tailwind CSS
+Frontend: React + Vite, Tailwind CSS, utilizing the Lexend typeface for maximum readability.
-- **Typography:** Lexend (Neuro-inclusive toggle)
-- **Security:** Fernet (AES-128) Encryption-at-Rest , PII Masking

----

-## 📦 Installation & Setup (Docker Compose)

-### 1. Prerequisites
-- Docker and Docker Compose installed.
-- API keys for Groq and Google AI Studio.

-### 2. Environment Variables
-Create a `.env` file in the root directory like this:
-API_KEY=your_groq_key_here
-GEMINI_API_KEY=your_google_ai_studio_key_here

-Repo provides a .env example too:

-TO BUILD AND RUN THE DOCKER IMAGE,USE THESE COMMANDS in root directory(smart_companion):

-docker-compose build

-docker-compose up
+⚙️ Architecture Overview
+Surgical PII Masker: Automatically scrubs emails, phone numbers, and IP addresses before they ever reach the LLM.

+Intent Extractor: A high-precision classifier that distinguishes between casual conversation, deep planning, and routine updates.

+The Scheduler: A decision-tree logic that manages UI states (Nudges, Celebrations, or Task Steps).

+Database Worker: An asynchronous background checker that monitors the encrypted task queue for upcoming "Nudges."